-In order to receive state licensure in Montana, the applicant must submit an application to the state once he or she has completed the required educational program and registered for testing (NCLEX).
+In order to receive state nursing licensure in Montana, the applicant must submit an application to the state once he or she has completed the required educational program and registered for testing (NCLEX-PN).
 Proof of the following must also be submitted along with the application:

-Montana will allow LPN's from other states to apply for a license by endorsement.
-This application also requires the following:
+Montana will allow LPNs from non-compact states to apply for a license by endorsement.
+This application requires the following:

 - Course-by-course review (foreign applicants)